SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart v2/README.md

 The only limitations are:

-- The need of re-ma the measures as they break using Direct Lake.
+- The need of re-mapping the measures as they break using Direct Lake.
 - The need to fine-tune the colors of the bars and variance indicators depending on your report theme, as color settings cannot be fully automated via the measure-based color logic.
 This can easily be corrected using the IBCS theme included with the template.
 - The need of fine tuning data labels after re-mappinng the measures.